Dihydrogen cation: The solutions of the clamped-nuclei Schrödinger equation

 The suffixes g and u are from the German gerade and ungerade) occurring here denote the symmetry behavior under the point group inversion operation i.
 Their use is standard practice for the designation of electronic states of diatomic molecules, whereas for atomic states the terms even and odd are used.
-The ground state (the lowest state) of H2^+ is denoted X^{2}Σ or 1sσ_{g} and it is gerade.
+The ground state (the lowest state) of H2+ is denoted X^{2}Σ or 1sσ_{g} and it is gerade.
 There is also the first excited state A^{2}Σ (2pσ_{u}), which is ungerade.

-Total energies (E_{tot}, in units Hartree, the atomic unit of energy) of the lowest states of the molecular hydrogen ion H_{2}^{+} as a function of internuclear distance (R, in Bohr radii, the atomic unit of length).
+Total energies (E_{tot}, in units Hartree, the atomic unit of energy) of the lowest states of the molecular hydrogen ion H2+ as a function of internuclear distance (R, in Bohr radii, the atomic unit of length).
 See text for details.

 Asymptotically, the (total) eigenenergies E_{g/u} for these two lowest lying states have the same asymptotic expansion in inverse powers of the internuclear distance R: